 The fact that the U.S. is constantly on-guard against Russian espionage—now at its highest levels since the Cold War—also complicates any security co-operation with Moscow.

-Beyond provokatsiya and spies, the corruption and incompetence of Moscow’s security services would make Russia a dangerous partner to rely on in the fight against Islamic terrorism.
+Beyond its role in manipulating terrorists for its own ends and its aggressive espionage, the corruption and incompetence of Moscow’s security services would make Russia a dangerous partner to rely on in the fight against Islamic terrorism.
 When holy warriors can bribe their way past border officials in Russia, there is no security in relying on Russia.